Coronavirus Might Become Endemic. But What Does That Mean?

 Advertisement

-When coronavirus first emerged as a major outbreak, it was labelled an "epidemic."
-The Public Health Agency of Canada defines that term as an "outbreak of infection that spreads rapidly and affects many individuals in a given area or population at the same time."
+When coronavirus first emerged as a major outbreak, it was labeled an "epidemic."
+The US Centers for Disease Control and Prevention defines that term as "an increase, often sudden, in the number of cases of a disease above what is normally expected in that population in that area."
 A short while later, COVID-19 officially became a pandemic.
 That's more serious, because it indicates that the illness has spread over several countries or continents, affecting a large number of people.

-An endemic is "the constant presence and/or usual prevalence of a disease or infectious agent in a population within a geographic area," reports the Centers for Disease Control in the United States.
-So if coronavirus stuck around in a certain area, it could be considered endemic there.
-Other endemics include HIV, chicken pox, and in some areas of Africa, malaria.
-They're always present in a certain population or region, but not necessarily at high levels — in some cases, endemic diseases are rare.

 There is a chance we can get rid of coronavirus before it becomes an endemic disease, though.
 "We may have a shot at eliminating this virus but that vaccine will have to be available, it will have to be highly effective, it will have to be made available to everyone, and we'll have to use it," Dr. Ryan said in the press briefing.
 "This disease may settle into a long-term problem or it may not."